Newcastle Circus Arts Complaints, Whistleblowing, and Code of Conduct Breaches Procedures

 Unlawful activities or breaches of professional conduct.

-3.2 Reporting a Whistleblowing Concern
+Reporting a Whistleblowing Concern

 -

-Concerns should be reported to hannah@newcastlecircusarts.com or julie@newcastlecircusarts.com.
+If concerns are not regarding a company director then the concern should be reported to hannah@newcastlecircusarts.com or julie@newcastlecircusarts.com.

 -